bkjod/SAFL_GAP/README.md

 We will invoke PyTorch to create a folder named "data" in the parent directory and download the necessary training/testing data.

-If you choose dataset as `Shakespeare`, please prove that `all_data.json` is in your current directory.
+If you choose dataset as `Shakespeare`, please unzip `all_data.zip`(you can find it in folder `data_partition`) in your current directory.

-If you choose dataset as `Sentiment140`, please prove that `train-processed.csv` is in your current directory.
+If you choose dataset as `Sentiment140`, please unzip `train-processed.csv`(you can find it in folder `data_partition`) in your current directory.

 ### Generate the resources for each client
+After modifying the configuration file, please ensure that you have run `resource_generate.py` to generate the resources for each client when you choose **SAFL**.
+What's more, you need to change the path in utils file (such as `afl_avg.py`) into your own resource file.

+Meanwhile, we provide a
 ## Start the federated learning

 ## Get results and evaluation